-The Audit Committee normally meets at least three times annually, including shortly before the Board meets to consider the Company's half-yearly and annual financial reports, and reports to the Board on its deliberations and recommendations.
+The Audit and Risk Committee normally meets at least three times annually, including shortly before the Board meets to consider the Company's half-yearly and annual financial reports, and reports to the Board on its deliberations and recommendations.
 It also has an annual planning meeting with the auditor and other ad-hoc meetings as considered necessary.
-During the past year Covid-19 restrictions have meant that not all such meeting could be held in person and some were held by video and telephone conference as circumstances required.
+During the past year Covid-19 restrictions have meant that not all such meetings could be held in person and some were held by video and telephone conference as circumstances required.

-The Audit Committee operates within clearly defined terms of reference and provides a forum through which the Company's external auditor reports to the Board.
-The terms of reference of the Audit Committee are available from the Company's registered office.
-The Audit Committee receives information from the Company's service providers with the majority of information being directly sourced from the Company Secretary, Administrator, the Investment Manager and the external auditor.
-The Audit Committee considers the nature, scope and results of the auditor's work and reviews their performance annually prior to providing a recommendation to the Board on the reappointment or removal of the auditor.
+The Audit and Risk Committee operates within clearly defined terms of reference and provides a forum through which the Company's external auditor reports to the Board.
+The terms of reference of the Audit and Risk Committee are available from the Company's registered office.
+The Audit and Risk Committee receives information from the Company's service providers with the majority of information being directly sourced from the Company Secretary, Administrator, the Investment Manager and the external auditor.
+The Audit and Risk Committee considers the nature, scope and results of the auditor's work and reviews their performance annually prior to providing a recommendation to the Board on the reappointment or removal of the auditor.